dalpengholic/Simple_Login_Data_Pipeline/README.md

 ### Risk assessment
 - Possible tools
-  - Prometheus + Grafana
+  - Prometheus + Grafana: One of most popular visualization stack.
+  - Elastic + Kibana: One of well known stack for search anddata visualization.
-  - Elastic + Kibana
+  - I decided to use Elastic + Kibana because I have experience of installation and managaing Elasticsearch and Kibana.
 - Version of Elasticsearch and Kibana: No previous experience on Kafka and producer/consumer as well
 - Itegration with Spark and Elasticsearch